-Spanish group patents an automatic suture system for colon cancer operationsApril 25th, 2013 in Cancer /
+Spanish group patents an automatic suture system for colon cancer operationsApril 25, 2013 in Medicine & Health / Cancer

 The Spanish research centre Innotex has developed a device that enables automatic suturing of the large intestine after being sectioned during cancer colon surgery.
 The novelty of the system, called Insewing, is that it allows the use of absorbable suture material instead of metallic staples which are currently used and could cause intestinal stiffness and obstruction.